jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week3/3-7_Special_variables_and_IO.md

 ### Reading

-We can have the user supply the input interactively using the command read
+We can have the user supply the input interactively using the command **read**

 **!!!
 Exercise:**
-- Create a new directory called moreScripting
+- Create a new directory called `moreScripting`
 - In that directory, copy and paste some files from other places on your file system.
-- Create a new script called wordCounter.sh.
+- Create a new script called `wordCounter.sh`.
-- Copy and paste the following code into wordCounters.sh:
+- Copy and paste the following code into `wordCounters.sh`:

 ```
 #!/usr/bin/env bash